Steady as She Goes

 Room service, yes. <cha ching>

-I’m a glutton for punishment and over exhaustion, in the name of good times, but in the mist of my over achieving quest for fun, I find that my mind wanders into the depths of deep thought and I find myself trying harder to lose track of the things that lay in wait distracting me from my steadiness and make me fret about retuning home from our adventures.
+In the name of good times, I'm a glutton for punishment and over-exhaustion.
+Still, during my overachieving quest for fun, I find that my mind wanders into the depths of deep thought.
+I find myself trying harder to lose track of the things that lie in wait, distracting me from my steadiness and making me fret about returning home from our adventures.

-The need not to be be around my area where I reside when I have my long weekends off from work compels me to fill the days with as much activities as I can.
-Like my boys filling their voids of time by playing; I am using my time, consumed with checking us into our hotel ...
+The need not to be around the area where I reside when I have my long weekends off from work compels me to fill the days with as many activities as I can.
+Like my boys filling their voids of time by playing, I am using my time, consumed with checking us into our hotel ...

 The boys love the automatic doors.
-I swear I could have went to the mall and allowed them to use their presence to open and close the entrance doors and saved a whole lot of money.
+I could have gone to the mall and allowed them to use their presence to open and close the entrance doors, which saved a lot of money.

-The Disney staff smiles at me as the boys Tango with the doors but who am I to cut into their dance and ruin the mood.
-Besides the distraction is allowing me to complete the check-in process.
+The Disney staff smiles at me as the boy tangoes with the doors, but who am I to cut into their dance and ruin the mood?
+Besides, the distraction allows me to complete the check-in process.

 The boys jump out of the stroller and head towards the large Epcot sphere.
-Okay, the golf ball looking thing.
-They point and shout in amazement of something so large.
-To them it is amazing...
+Okay, the golf ball-looking thing.
+They point and shout in amazement at something so significant; to them, it is incredible...

 open...